ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/cell-editing-start-stop/index.md

 ## Start Editing

-Assuming `editable=true` is set on the Column Definition, editing will start upon any of the following:
+Assuming `editable=true` or `editable` has a callback that returns `true` for the Column Definition, editing will start upon any of the following:

 - **Edit Key Pressed**: One of the following is pressed: <kbd>Enter</kbd>, <kbd>F2</kbd>, <kbd>Backspace</kbd>, <kbd>Delete</kbd>.
 If this happens then `params.key` will contain the key code of the key that started the edit.
 The default editor will clear the contents of the cell if <kbd>Backspace</kbd> or <kbd>Delete</kbd> are pressed.
 - **Printable Key Pressed**: Any of the following characters are pressed: `abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ1234567890!"£$%^&amp;*()_+-=[];\'#,./\|<>?:@~{}`<br/> If this happens then `params.charPress` will contain the character that started the edit.
 The default editor places this character into the edit field so that the user experience is they are typing into the cell.